How we help / Family life / Parenting / Children with additional needs

 If your child has a health or developmental condition that is impacting on their everyday life, this is often referred to as an additional need.
 It may be that from birth your child has faced some extra challenges, or these may have become more obvious as your child has grown up.

 Your child's additional needs could be developmental, physical, learning, behavioural or sensory.
-Their needs might be easily met with a regular plan of care or a creative approach to their management.
+Their needs might be met with a regular plan of care or a creative approach to their management.

 Some additional learning needs may continue throughout life and as a family there will be times you may require support from a number of services.